Last Updated on February 20, 2023 by Jo Fitzsimons

 Did you know?
 As well as producing the world’s most popular sparkling wine, the Prosecco region also produces wonderful red wines and white wines.
 You can even find locally produced dessert wines and, if you’re brave enough, grappa.

-That’s probably enough Italian Christmas markets to keep you busy for the festive 2018 season.
+That’s probably enough Italian Christmas markets to keep you busy.
 If you have any other tried and tested Italian Christmas markets to add to the list, let me know in the comments below.

 Like this guide to Italian Christmas Markets?
 Share it on Pinterest…